Oruchimaro/Realtime-Chat-App---Laravel-Vue-Pusher/README.md

 # About
-    This is a RealTime Chat App Using Laravel using vue and bulma.
+    This is a RealTime Chat App With Laravel using vue and bulma.

+    For Chat server we are using pushers free plan for testing.

+    this a simple app just for testing and is not at all complete or ready to be used else where.

 ## How To Use This
 ### Instalation
+    Clone this directory

+    Cd into it

+    cp .env.example .env

+    Create a Database

+    Create a pusher accunt and app.

+    Edit Credentials for database and pusher in .env file.

+    $ composer install

+    $ npm install

+    $ php artisan key:generate

+    $ php artisan migrate

+    $ php artisan serve
 ### Usage
+    $ php artisan tinker

+    $ factory('App\User', 50)->create();

+    $ factory('App\Friend', 250)->create();

+    $ factory('App\Chat', 5000)->create();

+    $php artisan serve

+    Open 2 browser instances and login with w users from db. go to chat and work it out.

 ## Documentation
 ### Installig Bulma
     We Are using this package : https://github.com/laravel-frontend-presets/bulma